build-on-aws/content/posts/unlocking-the-potential-gen-ai-and-cloud-security-possibilities/index.md

 ---
 title: "Unlocking the Potential: Generative AI and Cloud Security Possibilities"
-description: This article discusses techniques to protect your cloud workloads against Generative AI CyberSecurity threats.
+description: This article shares thoughts about possibilities in CyberSecurity now that Generative AI is on the scene.
 tags:
   - genai
   - cybersecurity